department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/clothing.md

 Yes, if:

-  - Your prosthetic or orthopedic device or your skin medicine causes damage to your clothes, and
+  - Your prosthetic or orthopedic device or your skin medicine causes damage to your clothes AND
   - You need this device or skin medicine because of an injury or illness related to your military service (called a service-connected condition)